TheApproach/Render-Layer/README.md

 $body->attributes['data-attr']='special value';
 ```

 That's it!
 You now know the basics of creating an HTML page using the Approach\Render\HTML class.
 You can continue building out your page by adding more elements and attributes as needed.
-When you're ready to render the page, just call the __toString method on your html element:
+When you're ready to render the page, just echo or print_r your root node.

 ===